 Radioactive Contaminants, which can be naturally occurring or may be the result of oil and gas production and mining activities.

-Since 2012, EPCOR has been recognized with more than 305 awards for safety and operational excellence in delivering your water every day.
+Since 2012, EPCOR has been recognized with over 300 awards for safety and operational excellence in delivering your water every day.

 ENSURING YOUR WATER IS SAFE